-Before proceding, it bears mentioning.
+Before proceeding, it bears mentioning.
 There are pros and cons to using a slide ruler.
-If it illuminates your understanding and you no longer need rely on it, it has served its purpose well.
+If it illuminates your understanding to a point where you no longer need rely on it, it has served its purpose well.
 Nevertheless a musical slide rule is handy when you're stuck or not feeling 100% sharp.
 And it can be a vital resource for anyone learning about music.
-But most slide musical slide rulers require some level of interpertation, or they produce incorrect or grammatically marred information.
-So be mindful when using one, and be wart of the corners where the answers tend to fray.
+But, as mentioned, most slide musical slide rulers require some level of interpretation; without interpretation they produce incorrect or grammatically marred information.
+So be mindful when using one, and be ware of the various edges where answers may fray into grammatical disarray.

 The slide ruler on this page initially displays the C major scale: